 Although they don’t do much damage to strong, healthy plants, they can cause yellowing, stunted growth, and even death in seedlings and more fragile plants.
 Plus, nobody wants a swarm of gnats flying in your face every time you water your houseplants.
 Yuck.

 Killing off the gnats is really not that difficult and thankfully you don’t need to bug bomb your home.
 The first step is to reduce the natural habitat so that it is inhospitable.
 This means drying out the soil they live in.
 Fungus gnat larvae need moist soil, so if you let it dry out completely before your next watering, it will get rid of the ones that are already there and discourage new adults from laying their eggs.

 Next, spray the top of the soil with a soap-and-water mixture.
+Just a few drops of biodegradable dish soap or liquid Castille soap in a cup of water will do the trick.
 This will kill the larvae.
 Do it again in a few days to ensure that it gets all of the larvae.

 Then, replace the top inch of soil with sand or gravel.
 Fungus gnats only lay their eggs in the top inch of soil, and replacing that top inch with sand or gravel creates a dry environment with no nutrient-rich fungus for them to munch on, so they won’t want to lay their eggs there.
 Be sure that you dispose of the top layer of soil outdoors somewhere, as the eggs can still hatch and you don’t want to just move your pests from one part of the house to another.

 How to Prevent Fungus Gnats